amarquand/PCNtoolkit/doc/source/pages/tutorial_HBR.rst

 *******************************************

 You can (should?) have a look at how the input data needs to be formatted/curated in the associated tutorial made by Saige on normative models using Bayesian Linear Regression (BLR).

+SOON to be modified to include FCON dataset preparation.

 Here we will assume you have the data ready in such files, (step 4 done on the BLR tutorial):

 .. code:: ipython3